admob-plus/admob-plus/website/docs/troubleshooting.md

 ### Why are ads not showing?

+Make sure you have listen to error event and log the fail reason, ads may fail to load for various reasons.

 Beside programming error, a common report is [no fill error](https://developers.google.com/android/reference/com/google/android/gms/ads/AdRequest#ERROR_CODE_NO_FILL) ([explanation post](https://support.google.com/admob/thread/3494603)), which many users think it is the problem of the library.